What is a courier trip?

 What happens on a courier trip?

-Here are some highlights from her journey:
+Here are some highlights from her journey in her own words:

 The truck was loaded crate by crate and I used checklists to make sure everything was accounted for and made it onto the shipment.
 Each crate was secured with two straps to make sure they wouldn’t shift during travel.

 Once the crates were loaded and the cargo doors locked, the road trip began.
 With the two drivers switching shifts to drive, we were able to travel through the night.
-We left at 11:30 am from the Block Museum and arrived at the Rubin Museum at 4:30 am the next day; that’s 17 hours on a truck!
+We left at 11:30 AM from the Block Museum and arrived at the Rubin Museum at 4:30 AM the next day—that’s 17 hours on a truck!

 We reached the Rubin Museum early in the morning and waited for the art handlers to arrive to begin unloading the truck.
 Everything traveled and arrived safely—myself included.
 The unloading was a success until one crate was a little too big to fit through our entrance.
 We had to take the door off the hinge to get the crate into the building—I guess not everything could go smoothly!

-Once the all the crates were brought into the museum’s storage, I headed home to enjoy the luxury of sleeping in my own bed.
+Once all the crates were brought into the Museum’s storage, I headed home to enjoy the luxury of sleeping in my own bed.
 The crates acclimatized for 24 hours before we began the next phase of unpacking and installing the exhibition.
 This resting period allows the temperature and relative humidity inside the crate to gradually adjust to the controlled environment of the new venue, limiting any drastic environmental changes that could harm the works of art.

 Courier trips can be adventurous journeys to new places with a great sightseeing agenda, but for me, my trip was just a retreat away from my desk.